-1. What contrasting attitudes should we maintain toward the kingdom of God and toward this world, and for what reason?
+1. What contrasting attitudes should the Christian maintain toward the kingdom of God and toward this world, and for what reason?
 Matt.
 6:33; 1 John 2:15-17.
-Compare 2 Peter 3:10.

-2. Like Abraham, for what is the Christian to look, and with what assurance?
+2. For what did Abraham look, and with what assurance?
 Heb.
-11:10, 14, 16.
-Compare Dan.
-7:18, 22, 27.
+11: 10, 13, 14, 16.

-3. What glimpses of that better land are given by Isaiah and John?
+3. What glimpses of a new heaven and a new earth are given by Isaiah and John?
 Isa.
 65:17-19, 21, 22; Rev. 21:1-4.
-Compare Isa.
-11:6-9; 33:24; 35:1, 2, 5-10; 66:22, 23; Rev. 21:10-13, 21-33.

-NOTE.-"In the Bible the inheritance of the saved is called a country.
+NOTE.-"In the Bible the inheritance of the saved is called 'a country.'
+Hebrews 11: 14-16.
 There the heavenly Shepherd leads His flock to fountains of living waters.
 The tree of life yields its fruit every month, and the leaves of the tree are for the service of the nations.
 There are ever-flowing streams, clear as crystal, and beside them waving trees cast their shadows upon the paths prepared for the ransomed of the Lord.
-There the widespreading plains swell into hills of beauty, and the mountains of God rear their lofty summits.
-On those peaceful plains, beside those living streams, God's people, so long pilgrims and wanderers, shall find a home." -The Great Controversy, page 675 (1950 ed., p.
-665).
+There the wide-spreading plains swell into hills of beauty, and the mountains of Go(2) rear their lofty summits.
+On those peaceful plains, beside those living streams, God(4) people, so long pilgrims and wanderers, shall find a home."-The Great Controversy, page 675.